-(Note: on Optional Telecom Ground Connection: It may be required when the 48VDC PSU output is not grounded or when the system is AC powered.
-It is only needed for the proper operation of the Telecom Ground Start and E&M signaling circuits.
+(Note on Optional Telecom Ground Connection:

+This ground connection may be required when the 48VDC PSU output is not grounded or when the system is AC powered.
+The option is required for proper operation of the Telecom Ground Start and E&M signaling circuits.
 For Additional information please refer to Field Alert Bulletin 108-000001).

-Figure 2-11.
-Power Connector Block on Front-Loading Chassis with Power Supplies on Top
+Figure 3-13.
+D/C Power Connector Block on Front-Loading Chassis with Power Supplies on Top